 Stunning year-round, the Roan Highlands are exceptionally beautiful during a Winter sunrise.
 Hike the Appalachian Trail from Carvers Gap to Round Bald, Jane Bald and Grassy Ridge for nearly continuous, exceptional wintertime views.

-This wintertime hike on the Appalachian Trail in North Carolina explores the Roan Highlands at Roan Mountain, a rolling, grassy series of mountain balds that offer nearly unlimited, spectacular, 360-degree views for miles along the AT.
-And while it’s a fantastic hike (and one of our all-time WNC faves) in any season, it’s especially beautiful at a winter sunrise, when Roan’s snowy balds seem to make an already-perfect sunrise even more beautiful.
+This wintertime hike on the Appalachian Trail explores the Roan Highlands at Roan Mountain, a rolling, grassy series of mountain balds that offer nearly unlimited, spectacular, 360-degree views for miles along the AT.
+And while it’s a wonderful hike (and one of our all-time WNC faves) in any season, it’s especially beautiful at a winter sunrise, when Roan’s snowy mountain balds seem to make an already-perfect sunrise even more beautiful.

 The hike begins a steady, meandering climb of Round Bald, the first of three mountain balds on this adventure.
 The Appalachian Trail carves through a thicket of rhododendron, their leathery leaves coated in snow and ice.
 The trail enters a balsam stand, the fresh scent of evergreen blowing fragrantly in the snowy breeze.
 Early morning light streams through the trees, reflecting across snowflakes like tiny airborne prisms.

 The hike exits the balsam forest at .25 mile, arcing through switchbacks in a final ascent of Round Bald.
 From the summit, sweeping views stretch in every direction just as the sun begins to crest over the nearby Grassy Ridge to the east, this hike’s final destination.
 The AT switches back, descending Round Bald eastbound to a saddle at Engine Gap, enjoying view after breathtaking view across the ice and snow-crusted landscape.